xuankimtran/docs-1/pages/katalon-studio/docs/integration-circleci.md

 1. Select **Settings** > choose a Git Organization
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/circleci/circleci1.png" width="" height="">
 2. Select **Projects** > click on the **Settings** icon of your preferred project
 3. Under **Build Settings**, select **Environment Variables**
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/circleci/circleci2.png" width="" height="">
 4. **Import Variables** or **Add Variable** to your project.
 E.g. KATALON_API_KEY
-   > For API Key String
+   > Katalon API Key
    >
    > You must get the API Key from [Katalon TestOps](https://analytics.katalon.com/) and then set it as an environment variable in CircleCI to secure this string.
 Please do NOT store it in source code.
    > See also: [How to create API Keys in Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/ka-api-key.html)

 ## Execute tests with Katalon Orb